 2) Brooks Addiction Walker V Strap 2

 Brooks sells the Addiction Walker in two flavors; we’ve covered the laced edition in one of our other guides.

-2) New Balance Men’s 577 Hook and Loop
+5) New Balance Men’s 577 Hook and Loop

-Some variants of the 577 are assembled in the United States.
+Certain variants of the 577 are assembled in the United States.

-3) New Balance hook and loop leather 928v3
+6) New Balance hook and loop leather 928v3

-Available in both Men’s and Women’s versions, the strapped version of the 928 is a robust – yet heavy – walking shoe.
-With its standard-fitting upper comes the option of five widths, ranging from a narrow to an extra-extra-large.
+Available in both Men’s and Women’s versions, the strapped version of the 928 is a robust – yet heavy and extra firm – walking shoe.

 Two Velcro straps loop through a wide receptacle for a quick yet secure fastening experience.

-4) New Balance hook and loop 813
+7) New Balance hook and loop 813

-The 813 is a basic yet dependable walking shoe with a cushioned and stable midsole.
-If you consider its $90 MSRP, the 813 ends up being a good buy.
+The 813 is a basic yet dependable walking shoe with a firm cushioning and stable midsole.
+The 813 is a good buy considering its $90 MSRP.

-A full leather upper runs warm but is protective; the plump tongue and collar make the interiors comfortable and filters any top-down pressure.
+Though the leather upper runs warm, it is protective; the plump tongue and collar make the interiors comfortable and filters any top-down pressure.

 Do you own any of these shoes?
-Improve this guide by sharing your insights – submit a review here.
+Improve this review by sharing your insights – submit a review here.